xqemu/xqemu.com/docs/input.md

 #### Hub-Forwarding

-To forward the entire hub of the controller we simply have to forward the hub to the emulated xbox.
+To forward the entire hub of the controller we simply have to forward the hub to the emulated Xbox.

 **Example:**
 ```